waldhari1/content-processing-solution-accelerator/docs/API.md

     OpenAPI: https://<content-processing-api-container-url>/redoc

 ## APIs
-Outlined before are the various APIs that are available as both Swagger and OpenAPI specifications within the solution.
+Outlined below are the various APIs that are available as both Swagger and OpenAPI specifications within the solution.

 ### Content Processor
-Responsible processing level actions to capture a file, processess, and queue management.
+Responsible processing level actions to capture a file, processes, and queue management.
 - **[POST]** Processed: Get all processed contents list.
-- **[POST]** Submit: Submit a file to be processed with it's selected schema and any custom meta data to pass along with it for external reference.
+- **[POST]** Submit: Submit a file to be processed with its selected schema and any custom meta data to pass along with it for external reference.
 - **[GET]** Status: Get the status of a file being processed.
 It shows the status of the file being processed in the pipeline.
 - **[GET]** Processed: Get the processed content results.
 - **[PUT]** Processed: Updates the processed content results; updates the comment in the process.